-- 5.1 Transfer of credits may be granted to a student in recognition of prior studies completed at an appropriate level as recognised by UOWCHK/CCCU.
-The transferred credits will be counted toward meeting the credit units required to earn an Associate Degree award of the University. - 5.2 At least half of the credit units required for an Associate Degree award of the University must be earned by the successful completion of courses required by the programme of UOWCHK/CCCU. - 5.3 Credit units earned through credit transfer do not count in the calculation of a student's GPA, except where special arrangements have been made. - 5.4 For a student approved for programme transfer within the College, credits and grades achieved from the previous programme in those courses shared in the previous programme and the transferred programme, General Education courses and those courses taken to fulfil English and Chinese language requirements will be included in the GPA calculation for the student's transferred programme unless approval for exclusion of any specific courses is granted.
+- 5.1 Transfer of credits may be granted to a student in recognition of prior studies completed at an appropriate level as recognised by UOWCHK.
+The transferred credits will be counted toward meeting the credit units required to earn a Higher Diploma award of the College. - 5.2 At least half of the credit units required for a Higher Diploma award of the College must be earned by the successful completion of courses required by the programme of UOWCHK. - 5.3 Credit units earned through credit transfer do not count in the calculation of a student's GPA, except where special arrangements have been made. - 5.4 For a student approved for programme transfer within the College, credits and grades achieved from the previous programme in those courses shared in the previous programme and the transferred programme, General Education courses and those courses taken to fulfil English and Chinese language requirements will be included in the GPA calculation for the student's transferred programme unless approval for exclusion of any specific courses is granted. - 5.5 Credit units for transfer are normally assigned with respect to specific courses for work that is equivalent in content and standard. - 5.6 Transferred credits must have been earned no earlier than eight years before the date of enrolment at UOWCHK.
+Individual divisions may stipulate a more stringent requirement for credit transfer, as deemed appropriate.

-- 5.5 Credit units for transfer are normally assigned with respect to specific courses for work that is equivalent in content and standard. - 5.6 Transferred credits must have been earned no earlier than eight years before the date of enrolment at UOWCHK/CCCU.
-Individual divisions may stipulate a more stringent requirement for credit transfer, as deemed appropriate. - 5.7 Applications for credit transfer should be made in writing to the Academic Regulations and Records Office for approval by the Head of the division offering the course for which credit transfer is sought.
-Applications for credit transfer for courses completed prior to entry to UOWCHK/CCCU must be made before the start of the first semester according to the deadline set by the Academic Regulations and Records Office.
-Applications for credit transfer for outside courses completed after admission to UOWCHK/CCCU must be made immediately in the semester following attainment of the additional qualification.
+5.7 Applications for credit transfer should be made in writing to the College Office for approval by the Dean of the Faculty offering the course for which credit transfer is sought.
+Applications for credit transfer for courses completed prior to entry to UOWCHK must be made before the start of the first semester according to the deadline set by the College Office.
+Applications for credit transfer for outside courses completed after admission to UOWCHK must be made immediately in the semester following attainment of the additional qualification.